Cognitive processing therapy (CPT): definition, applications, and effectiveness

 In order to increase a patient’s knowledge, the therapist first needs to remove barriers to comprehending mental health conditions and develop strategies to motivate patients to participate in their treatment effectively.
 This is often achieved by teaching patients the reality of having PTSD in order to overcome their stigma and self-blame.

 Similar to other types of therapy, CPT is based on the notion that our thoughts influence our feelings.
 For instance, after a traumatic event, a person’s thought pattern tends to change.
-The coping mechanism is to blame for that.
-However, negative thought patterns often lead to feelings of worthlessness, uncertainty, and other negative feelings.
+The coping mechanism is to blame themselves for that.
+However, negative thought patterns often lead to feelings of worthlessness and uncertainty.

 For that reason, a patient with PTSD changes their thought patterns with cognitive processing therapy.
 In order to make it happen, they need to challenge assumptions about traumatic events.
-While a difficult task, it is the only way to achieve emotional progress and overcome the effects caused by trauma.
+While a difficult task, it is an effective way of achieving emotional progress and overcoming the effects caused by trauma.

 What happens during Cognitive processing therapy?

 During cognitive processing therapy, patients learn to challenge and modify distressing beliefs associated with their trauma.
 As mentioned above, CPT includes 12 sessions.
-These 12 sessions, which can be performed in individual or group format, are divided into 3 phases.
+These 12 sessions, which are performed in individual or group format, are divided into 3 phases.

 The 3rd phase is reserved for processing trauma.
 At this point, therapists help patients identify, react, and overcome negative thought patterns.
-Patients also learn to identify points in trauma that hold them back.
-Different patients may have different points.
-These can include safety concerns, broken trust, feeling powerless, and others.
+Patients learn to identify points in trauma that hold them back.
+Different patients have different points.
+These include safety concerns, broken trust, or feeling powerless.

 How effective is Cognitive processing therapy?

 Cognitive processing therapy shows significant effectiveness in adults with posttraumatic stress disorder.
-For example, a review from Cognitive Behaviour Therapy found that an average CPT participant fared better than 89% of people in the psychological placebo group.
-What’s more, CPT also showed effectiveness in non-PTSD outcome measures.
+For example, a 2019 review by Asmundson et al., from the journal Cognitive Behaviour Therapy found that an average CPT participant fared better than 89% of people in the psychological placebo group.
+What’s more, CPT showed effectiveness in non-PTSD outcome measures.
 Scientists concluded that CPT offers effective treatment and lasting benefits.

-According to a study from the Journal of Rehabilitation Research Development, many clinicians trained to provide this type of therapy show good adoption.
+According to a 2012 study titled, “Dissemination and experience with cognitive processing therapy” from the Journal of Rehabilitation Research Development, many clinicians trained to provide this type of therapy show good adoption.
 At the same time, their patients experience significant reductions in PTSD and depression.
 For that reason, the use of CPT in clinical settings is recommended.

 To sum up, a growing body of evidence confirms that cognitive processing therapy is indeed effective in the treatment of PTSD, anxiety, and depression in patients with different trauma cases.
 It takes three months to complete the treatment.